-Heart beats Flow Chart:
+How the heart beats Flow Chart:

 The ECG

 Once you understand how the heart beats it can be then related to ECGs.
 Depolarisation is the description of the contraction of the heart muscle.
 Repolarisation is the resting state of the heart muscle.